jacksund/simmate/docs/full_guides/database/contributing_data.md

 4. Try viewing your data again with `ExampleProviderData.objects.to_dataframe()`

-### Step 4: Make the archive available via a CDN
+### Step 4: Make the Archive Available via a CDN

-Users with now need the archive file you made to access your data.
+Users will now need the archive file you made to access your data.
 So you must decide: how should this `zip` file be downloaded by users?

 If you give Simmate approval, we can host your archive file on our own servers.
 Otherwise you must host your own.
 The only requirement for your host server is that the `zip` file can be downloaded from a URL.